Learn why Private Cloud Director is the best VMware alternative

 For VMware administrators, managing multiple teams, departments, or customers in a private cloud has always required careful planning and extra licensing.
 The challenge you wanted to solve is finding a balance between isolation and flexibility without adding operational complexity or costs.

-vSphere has no native equivalent for true multi-tenancy.
-Folders and resource pools provide organizational grouping, but they don’t enforce quotas across compute, storage, and networking together, and they don’t provide self-service portals.
+vSphere has no native equivalent for true multi-tenancy. vCenter folders and resource pools provide organizational grouping, but they don’t enforce quotas across compute, storage, and networking together, and they don’t provide self-service portals.
 Getting that level of tenant isolation and governance in VMware required Aria Automation (formerly vRealize Automation) and additional licensing.

 Platform9: Multi-Tenancy by Design